jesperancinha/good-story/docs/good.story/GoodStory.md

 Back then Lucy had dreams and believed in a better future.
 Everything seemed to smile to her, and she had amazing successes.
 As she was looking deeply in the foto, a woman in the front stood out.
 Lucy knew who she was.
 Her name was Hara Arre.

-\[to be continued...\]
+[to be continued...]

 ## Temporary notes

-These are temporary notes/tips for further writing towards completion of this small novel.
+These are temporary notes/tips for further writing towards completion of this big novel spread out through different articles.

 > Ik geloof niet dat je dat kan.
 >